tt-isv-org/scc/article-intro/README.md

 SCCs define what actions the pod is allowed to perform.
 In the same way that it can prevent a pod from performing any "privileged" actions, it can also agree to allow the pod certain permissions so that it can run successfully.

+>**NOTE**: SCCs are implemented using SELinux and AppArmor, both of which are standard kernel security modules included on all Red Hat Linux distributions.
+You should verify that your OpenShift cluster is built on a compliant Linux distribution.

 ## How a pod requests additional permissions

 In order to perform privileged actions, a pod must request "permission" via the deployment manifest - specifically using the **security context** section of the manifest.
 The manifest is then linked to an SCC, which decides if the requested permissions can be granted.